Faster Algorithms for Semi-Matching Problems: Unweighted semi-matching

 The second step is a divide-and-conquer algorithm used to eliminate all the cost-reducing paths.
 We call this algorithm {\sc CancelAll} (cf. Algorithm~\ref{alg:CancelAll}).
 The main idea here is to divide the graph into two subgraphs so that eliminating cost reducing paths ``inside'' each subgraph does not introduce any new cost reducing paths going through the other.
 This dividing step needs to be done carefully.
 We treat this in Section~\ref{subsec:main_unweighted_algo}.

 Finally, in the last component of the algorithm we deal with eliminating cost-reducing paths between two sets of vertices quickly.
 Naively, one can do this using any unit-capacity max-flow algorithm, but this does not give an improvement on the running time.
 To get a faster algorithm, we observe that the structure of the graph is similar to a {\em unit network}, where every vertex has in-degree or out-degree one.
-Thus, we get the same performance guarantee as the Dinitz's algorithm~\cite{Dinitz70,Dinitz06}.\footnote{The algorithm is also known as ``Dinic's algorithm''.
+Thus, we get the same performance guarantee as that of Dinitz's algorithm~\cite{Dinitz70,Dinitz06}.\footnote{The algorithm is also known as ``Dinic's algorithm''.
 See~\cite{Dinitz06} for details.} Details of this part can be found in Section~\ref{subsect:cancel-paths}.

 After presenting the algorithm in the next three sections, we analyze the running time in Section~\ref{sect:running-time}.
 We note that this algorithm also works in a more general cost function (discussed in Section~\ref{sect:general}).
-We also observe an $O(n^{5/2}\log n)$-time algorithm that arises directly from the reduction of the weighted case (discussed in Appendix~\ref{sec:bimatching-algo}).
-This already gives an improvement over the previous results but our result presented here improve the running time further.
+We also observe that there is an $O(n^{5/2}\log n)$-time algorithm that arises directly from the reduction of the weighted case (discussed in Appendix~\ref{sec:bimatching-algo}).
+This already gives an improvement over the previous results but our result presented here improves the running time further.